Leonardo Argüello Barreto: Exile and coup d'état

 On 26 May 1947 general Somoza led a coup d'état against the government, accusing it of conspiring to remove him as commander of the National Guard.
 The Congress declared that Argüello was unable to govern and removed him of the position, accusing him of attempting to undermine army discipline.
 The Assembly nominated Benjamín Lacayo, a puppet of Somoza, to succeed Argüello.

 Arguello fled to the Embassy of Mexico, after less than 4 weeks into his mandate.
-He remained there 6 months, until finally moving to Mexico without resigning the position of President of the Republic.
+He remained there 6 months, before he finally moved to Mexico without resigning the position of President of the Republic.
 The Aguirre Baca brothers, from their part, took up diplomatic refuge at the Embassy of Panama, and fled to that country, before finally moving to Caracas, Venezuela, then finally settling in the United States.

 President Arguello died of an illness shortly after arriving in Mexico City on 15 December 1947.
 He is buried in Mexico City.

 He was a cousin of María Argüello Manning, wife of Juan Bautista Sacasa Sacasa, 63rd President of Nicaragua.